r5mao/tims-hockey-challenge-autopicker/README.md

    source venv/bin/activate
    ```
 2. Install the required dependencies: `pip install -r requirements.txt`.
 If you run into issues here, just pip install latest versions of each library, should be fine.
+3. Run `playwright install` which allows opening browser window.
+Used for open Tim Horton's login page to extract token data.
-3. Run `python .\scripts\get_tims_tokens.py` which will open Tim Horton's login page.
+4. Run `python .\scripts\get_tims_tokens.py` which will open Tim Horton's login page.
 Login and this will automatically retrieve and fill in token data to .env.
-4. Run `python autopicker/main.py` to start automatic player submissions.
+5. Run `python autopicker/main.py` to start automatic player submissions.
-5. For test run, `python autopicker/main.py -t=True`
+6. For test run, `python autopicker/main.py -t=True`

 ## Scheduling (for Windows)